saymrwulf/finance-rl/notes.md

-2017-03-07T21:19:00 - Quick fix, referencing a known issue from the official repo (finance-rl) 2017-04-07T17:10:00 - Late-night bugfix on financial RL environment (finance-rl) 2017-04-07T00:30:00 - Late-night bugfix on financial RL environment (finance-rl)
+2017-03-07T21:19:00 - Quick fix, referencing a known issue from the official repo (finance-rl) 2017-04-07T17:10:00 - Late-night bugfix on financial RL environment (finance-rl) 2017-04-07T00:30:00 - Late-night bugfix on financial RL environment (finance-rl) 2017-04-07T23:17:00 - Implementing approach from a new paper read last night (finance-rl)